 Prime Video’s ‘The English’ follows the story of Cornelia and Eli, who come from two very different worlds to traverse a journey that changes their lives.
 Set in the final decade of the nineteenth century, the story unfolds over six episodes, wherein Cornelia and Eli find many similarities in each other’s lives.
 As they form a close relationship, they are also forced to confront the darkest parts of themselves.
 Written and directed by Hugo Blick, the show presents a gritty and realistic portrayal of their journeys, which might make you wonder whether there is some truth to this tale.
 Is the plot of ‘The English’ inspired by true events?
 Let’s find out.

-No, ‘The English’ is not based on a true story.
-It is a fictional tale written by Hugo Blick, known for his work on shows like ‘The Honorable Woman’ and ‘Black Earth Rising’.
-Blick had always been in love with the western genre, which lead him to write such a story of his own.
+‘The English’ is a fictional tale written by Hugo Blick, known for his work on shows like ‘The Honorable Woman’ and ‘Black Earth Rising.’
+Blick had always been in love with the Western genre, which led him to write such a story of his own.
 He credits the likes of George Stevens, Clint Eastwood, and Anthony Mann as his inspirations.
 He called Martin Ritt’s ‘Hombre’ the direct inspiration for ‘The English’, while also citing Akira Kurosawa as a major influence.

 The idea for the story came to him from a man he used to know in his younger years.
 When he was eighteen, Blick was sent to Montana where he lived with a family friend, who cut wood commercially, which sometimes put them in contact with Native American communities.
 “We made a hunting buddy I called Chief.
 He wasn’t a chief.
 He called me English.
 We were easy with this casual racism, but pretty soon I got to see it was a one-way street – with all the heavy traffic heading his way,” Blick said.